Backpackers' guide to the eurozone crisis: Athens

 Many accept that Greece has borrowed too much money and the economy is too weak to generate the growth to pay it back, but if Greece admits it can't pay its debts in full the country will default.

 So, the government is cutting back, and cutting back drastically.
 They are attempting to cut the size of the state by a third.
 That means a big cut in the number of people employed by the government, and it means big tax rises.
 The latest charge is a new property tax, which is added on to each home's electricity bill.
-We've been told that for some families it is a bill that could run to thousands of euros.'People are hungry'
+We've been told that for some families it is a bill that could run to thousands of euros.

 The social scars of economic and political turmoil are not difficult to find.
 In the flea market in Athens, traders tell us what is happening here is chipping away at the fundamentals of what it is to be Greek.